adamhorden/Infrastructure-Projects/electrics.md

 - classroom and toilet area work was not finished
 - DB1 is a memshield 2 board, 3 phase breaker will not fit
+- Arts EM light is dead, fuses checked and all seem ok, no power to light.

 Work pre 30th/31st November